 - Moscato d’Asti, an Italian sparkling Moscato wine

 - Judah Moscato, Italian rabbi, poet, and philosopher of the sixteenth century

 - Vincent Moscato, former French international rugby player, now radio host, actor and comedian

-Obviously, for this post, we are focusing on the first two which refer to Moscato wine.
+Obviously, for this post, we are focusing on the first two which refer to wine.
 Originally from Italy, Moscato d’Asti is a sweet wine that’s low in alcohol and made from the Moscato Bianco grape.
-This ‘Moscato’ style of wine is now made around the world in both a still and slightly sparkling (aka Frizzante or pétillant) style.
+It is being made around the world in both a still and slightly sparkling (aka Frizzante or pétillant) style.

 The common attributes of Moscato’s are that they tend to have some sweetness, are light and typically lower in alcohol.
-They are also made from one of the Muscat grape varieties.
+Plus they are made from one of the Muscat grape varieties.

 As you can probably guess by the above definition, Muscat isn’t one type of grape – it’s a whole family of grapes which includes over 200 different varieties!
 The most common Muscat grape varieties used in wine production are:

 - Muscat Blanc à Petits Grains (aka Muscat Blanc, Muscat Bianco, White Muscat, Frontignan)